xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 UI/UX is one of the most important things in a mobile app.
 Material has some guides to help improve that and it also allows to have consistency with other apps on the same platform.
 Themes allow for consistency throughout an application, especially if you define it at the beginning, just by applying minor configurations.
-However, we saw that Material theme lacks flexibility, and if designers don't stick 100% to the their guidelines, you may be in trouble as you may now have a mix of Material and other theme not really related to it.
+However, we saw that Material theme lacks flexibility, and if designers don't stick 100% to their guidelines, you may be in trouble as you may now have a mix of Material and another theme not related to it.
-In this post we presented some ideas to avoid these issues, a way to extend the Material theme while making it flexible, and the most important thing, adaptable to your product.
+In this post, we presented some ideas to avoid these issues, a way to extend the Material theme while making it flexible, and the most important thing, adaptable to your product.
 The code in this blog should be useful for most applications, but I recommend you check out the full implementation on [GitHub](https://github.com/xmartlabs/gong/tree/b0b617e56403c1f499704111acad89093aa3c9d6/app/src/main/java/com/xmartlabs/gong/ui/theme), and adapt the general ideas to your specific use case.
 ​